doniel-t/uwuBot/README.md

 * An DiscordBotToken (save in ./Dependencies/botToken.json)
 * An RiotAPIKey (save in ./Dependencies/RiotAPIKey.json)
 * An RedditAPIKey (save in ./Dependencies/RedditAPI.json, search for right format)
+* Add your DiscordID to Admin.js
+* Change Tag in botMain.js

 ## Required npm modules
 ```sh